AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	- This is a minor *breaking change* for anyone using this criteria as the JSON structure for the definition has been changed.
 Any personalisation groups containing country criteria would need to have those criteria updated and resaved.
 - 0.1.16
     - Added the output caching helper `GetPersonalisationGroupsHashForVisitor()`
+- 0.2.0
+    - Added querystring criteria
+	- Creates base class `PersonalisationGroupCriteriaBase` providing common helper methods for all criteria
+	- Added the "matches regular expression" from the querystring criteria to other appropriate ones